edx/insights/README.md

 * At present, events come into the system through an SOA.
 The tracking framework is modified to use a Python HTTP logger, which are received by the framework.
-For most events, this should be replaced with something asynchronous, as well as queued.
+For most events, this should be replaced with something asynchronous, as well as queued, such as Twitter storm.
-* The analytics have no isolation from each other.
+* The analytics have limited isolation from each other.
+They can run on seperate servers, but with multiple modules on one server, there is no isolation.
 The architecture supports running each module in its own sandbox.
 This should not be broken (e.g. by having direct calls across modules).
 * Right now, all functions must be process-safe (the function gets called multiple times, although in different memory spaces).
 Some folks would like to write an analytic that runs in a single process